 GEM is a partnership between the Community College of the Air Force (CCAF) and accredited civilian academic institutions that offer freshman/sophomore general education courses.
 These courses are offered via distance learning format and meet the CCAF Associate in Applied Science (AAS) requirements.

-- GEM is a partnership between CCAF and civilian academic institutions
+- A GEM program is a partnership between CCAF and civilian academic institutions

 - GEM offers general education courses to meet CCAF AAS degree requirements

-- Courses are offered in distance learning formats: anytime, anywhere availability
+- Courses are offered in distance learning formats: anytime and anywhere

 - GEM reduces the CCAF educational impact of deployments, PCS, and family commitments

 Enrolling in a CCAF program while enlisted in the Air Force could be the catalyst to set you up for a bright and successful future.
-As a result of keeping up your academic skills while serving, your transition into a bachelor’s degree program is far more likely to be successful.
+As a result of keeping up your academic skills while serving, your transition into a bachelor’s degree program is likely to be smooth.

-Continuing your education through an associate in applied science degree will truly set yourself up for success.
+Continuing your education through an associate in applied science degree will set you up for success.
 You’ll learn from real world experiences in the military while also learning in the classroom and staying ‘academically fit’.
 (Win, win!)

-Don’t wait.
-Begin learning more about the opportunities the CCAF can afford you, here.
+Learn more about the opportunities that the CCAF can afford you, here.